-A good example of effective use of media is the way five women peace activists from Afghanistan dominated part of the media coverage of the London Conference on Afghanistan in January 2010, drawing attention to the fact that proposed reintegration and reconciliation with low-ranking Taliban could imply an erosion of women's rights gains in rural areas.
-Their suggestion that women's rights might be de facto traded off in the interests of short-term stability was put into stark perspective in view of the fact that the sole woman civil society speaker at the conference (one of this group) was given just five minutes to present women's concerns to the conference itself.
-To can also be used to raise the attention and the engagement of the population concerning ongoing processes and the issue of women's capacity and opportunities to express their views.
+Local media as well as well as virtual social networks (e.g., Facebook, twitter, blogging) can also be used to raise the attention and the engagement of the population concerning ongoing processes and the issue of women's capacity and opportunities to express their views.
 These technologies can be useful to broaden the constituency backing women's concerns, circulate a petition that outlines women's concerns or generate participants for public debates and events, among other things.
 Based on the media landscape in-country, press conferences may be organized and press releases issued before or immediately after any peace and security or planning and donor events.
 Women's proposals regarding the peace and security process, agreements regarding monitoring, and the analysis of the agreement's impact on women can also be launched and presented at that time.